-Supporting ETNO’s policy & regulatory colleagues: carry-out all WG-related activities in close collaboration with the policy & regulatory affairs team, support directors in developing and consolidating position papers and other ETNO documents.
+Supporting ETNO’s policy & regulatory colleagues: carry-out all WG-related activities in close collaboration with the policy & regulatory affairs team, support colleagues in developing and consolidating position papers and other ETNO documents.

-Content & monitoring: gather relevant material that feeds into the Association’s policy work, monitor all the relevant information sources – including but not limited to EU institutions websites and publications, prepare reports on stakeholder/institutional events, support in disseminating relevant information for the Members.
+Content & monitoring: gather relevant material that feeds into the Association’s policy work, monitor all the relevant information sources, prepare reports on stakeholder/institutional events, and support in disseminating relevant information for the Members.

-Outreach: map relevant stakeholders and support on an active outreach to the EU institutions, the new EP in particular.
+Outreach support: map relevant stakeholders and support on an active outreach to the EU institutions.

-Necessary skills: You have a clear understanding of the functions of the EU Institutions, have good knowledge in the field of ICTs; Completion of an internship within an Association and/or an EU Institution would be a strong asset, as would previous experience in the field of ICT and/or related studies in a leading European university.
-Thorough knowledge/direct experience on the functioning of the European Parliament would be an additional strength.
-Open to some travelling, especially in Europe.
+Necessary skills: You have a clear understanding of the functions of the EU Institutions, have an interest in technology policy.
+Previous experience: Completion of an internship within an Association and/or an EU institution would be an asset, as would previous experience in the field of ICT and/or related studies in a leading European university.
+Understanding of sustainability and environmental policies would be an additional strength.

-Languages: full English proficiency in speaking and writing is a must; very good knowledge of French or German an asset.
+Languages: Full English proficiency in speaking and writing is a must; very good knowledge of other EU languages an asset.

-Mindset: Comfortable working in a member-driven association which works on a consensus-building basis.
+Mindset: Excited to work in a member-driven association which works on a consensus-building basis.
 Good at multi-tasking, detail orientated, committed, willing to learn, comfortable in a multi-cultural and fast-moving trade association environment.
-Ability to work both in team and independently are important, and the ability to be pro-active and think in a forward-looking and outside-the-box way will also be well considered.
+Thrives in a team environment but also able to work independently.
+Pro-active and forward-looking attitude and outside-the-box thinking will also be well considered.

-What we offer: Join a high-performance team in a positive working environment, where humour goes hand in hand with hard work; quickly acquire high responsibility and high autonomy; expect a competitive salary package; be exposed to unique insights into technology and regulation; pay is in line with EU Bluebook Internships.
+What we offer: Join a high-performance team in a positive working environment, where humour goes hand in hand with hard work; quickly acquire high responsibility and high autonomy; be exposed to unique insights into technology and regulation; pay is in line with EU Bluebook Internships.
 Duration of the internship: February 2022 – July 2022 (6 months).